khtdr/tailwind-dev-server/README.md

 Open `http://0.0.0.0:8080`

-Edit the following files:
+Edit any of the following files:
  - index.html
  - style.css
  - tailwind.js

 Changes will be recompiled and automatically refreshed in your browser.